Tag

 Guides

-- Harman Phoenix 2 review: a proper colour film now Hands-on review of Harman Phoenix 2 in 120, shot beside Phoenix 1 across two rolls in rural Gloucestershire.
+- Harman Phoenix 2 review: an actual colour film now Hands-on review of Harman Phoenix 2 in 120, shot beside Phoenix 1 across two rolls in rural Gloucestershire.
 It is a real step on, and I am buying more.

 - Harman Red 125 in 120: a film I still do not understand Harman Red is now in 120 alongside the original 35mm launch.
 I shot two rolls trying to work out what it is for.
 It makes red images, very competently.